 In HBO’s guilty pleasure drama “Industry,” Robert, the young equity sales associate, is standing up on RiF day to present to senior management of the fictional Pierpoint Bank.
-When asked “What is the most important thing you have learned about client relationships?” he responds, “A big night out with a client is worth 1,000 research reports.
+When asked, “what is the most important thing you have learned about client relationships?” he responds, “a big night out with a client is worth 1,000 research reports.
 Whether you like it or not, it’s a belly-to-belly business even though this job could be completely automated.”
 Cue the dramatic music and zoom in on the old school head of FICC who nods his head approvingly.
+Just as it was in the old days, an effective capital markets client strategy is still vital.

 Ok, we know this is only COVID-19 bingeworthy entertainment, but the question remains what does it mean to manage a client relationship in today’s real-world with access to excessive information, abundant liquidity and multiple venues to trade?
-In fact, is managing a client relationship more science than art?
-Truth lies somewhere in between where there is an art to managing the people side of the business, but the science side of the equation is critical to maintain an edge in managing an institutional client relationship in capital markets.
+Is managing a client relationship more science than art?
+The truth lies somewhere in between where there is an art to managing the people side of the business, but the science side of the equation is critical to maintain an edge in managing an institutional client relationship in capital markets.

 The challenge is that building trust takes time and there is less time to apply your art today, so you need science to accelerate your trust building and show that you are dependable to your client.
 To further compound the problem, the number of accounts that you cover increases every year.
 You not only need to be first to call, but first with the right call, not just so you stand out from the crowd, but so you can actually be digitally efficient to make several first calls across the right clients.
 Blasting on Bloomberg Chat may be quick and easy but that is what the crowd relies on.